 This meteorite requires special care

-- This item includes an information card about the meteorite
+- This item includes information cards about the meteorite and gemstone

 - This meteorite has a high iron content, and exposure to water and other chemicals, such as lotions or perfumes, will damage it over time (it will rust).
 If you polish the jewellery, avoid polishing the stone itself.
 A silver-cleaning dip should never be used with this piece.